system-zero/system-zero/data/docs/la.md

   non_existing_function ()

-  # this will throw an error, and it will terminate execution of the current
+  # this should throw an error, and it should terminate execution of the current
   # interpreter instance, with an error cobstant less than zero (a zero value
   # indicates success).
-  # The interpreter in that case, it will print (to the standard error by default),
+  # The interpreter in that case, it should print (to the standard error by default),
-  # a message that with explain the error, and then it will try to print the
+  # a message that with explain the error, and then it should try to print the
   # error line and with some lines offset, that raised the error.
   # All errors should propagated internally, from the current error point, back
   # to the very first function that started the evaluation.
 There is no kind of